zipnosis/redactor-rails/README.md

-# This repo is deprecated
+# Deprecated

-## Please check out official gem for Redactor 2. https://github.com/Redactor2/redactor2_rails
+This is a fork of SammyLin's (deprecated) redactor-rails gem, aiming for minimal support of Rails 5.
+We weren't interested in upgrading to the paid product Redactor 2 and wish to keep our current implementation working, while upgrading to Rails 5.

 # Rails 3.2 Integration for Redactor (Devise Edition)